By using this site, you agree to the Privacy Policy and Terms of Use.

 Why did patients receiving music therapy stay longer in hospital?

-The extended length of stay likely reflects appropriate clinical complexity rather than harm from the intervention.
+The extended length of stay likely reflects appropriate clinical complexity rather than harm from the intervention, according to the University Hospitals Connor Whole Health study.
 Patients selected for music therapy were already flagged as higher-risk by clinical teams.
-Longer stays allowed for safer monitoring of psychiatric symptoms, substance withdrawal, and psychotropic medication adjustment—interventions that reduce serious adverse events and readmission rates in this vulnerable population.
+Longer stays allowed for safer monitoring of psychiatric symptoms, substance withdrawal, and psychotropic medication adjustment.

 How does mental illness affect surgical outcomes?